Skip to content

 How to blur your background on Zoom during a meeting

-2. Click Blur My Background.
+2. Click Blur my background.

 That's it.
-Your background will automatically blur in whatever meeting you're in.
+Your Zoom background will automatically blur in whatever meeting you're in.
 Just keep in mind that the blur will stick around for your next meeting unless you turn it off.

 2. Under Settings, tap Meetings.

-3. Tap Backgrounds & Effects.
+3. Tap Backgrounds & effects.

 4. Choose Blur.